Working remotely has become far more mainstream in the last few years

 So if you’re wondering what jobs are available to be carried out remotely you can start with the thought that almost any office based job could be remote and carry on from there.
 A quick scan of remote jobs recently advertised included: IT developers, IT testers, IT support, Copy/Content editors, Customer service, Graphic design/Photo editing, Sales consultant, Marketing and communications manager, Education/On-line learning, Health, Counselling, Recruitment, Clothes design, Procurement, Translator, On-line journalism, Data analyst, Insurance claims, Project manager, Growth hacker, Payments processing, Mortgage broker, Bid/Proposal writer, Litigation attorney.
 And of course, there are many more.

 The world of remote work is expanding and is truly international.
-There are some roles that will of course never be remote e.g. manufacturing, construction, hospitality and personal services such as hairdressing and dentistry, but if you’re looking to find a remote job than there are thousands advertised weekly.
+There are some roles that will of course never be remote e.g. manufacturing, construction, hospitality and personal services such as hairdressing and dentistry, but if you’re looking to find a good remote job then there are thousands advertised weekly.

 Working for an employer